 Send out your unique connection code so employees can request to charge in the ChargePoint app.
-Use email, Slack, an intranet or your preferred employee communication channel.
+Use email, Slack, an Intranet or your preferred employee communication channel.
 Include information about how much charging will cost and whether there are additional fees after a certain amount of time.

-Teach employees how to access charging and be a considerate coworker.
+Teach employees how to access charging and be a considerate co-worker.

-Make sure employees know how to start a charge with the ChargePoint app and your unique connection code.
+Make sure that employees know how to start a charge with the ChargePoint app and your unique connection code.
 Share basic etiquette tips, like: